 The enormous heated swimming pool is set in the hotel’s lush tropical gardens.
 Guests can settle on sunloungers beneath palm trees and parasols.

-Overlooking the lush gardens, two of the five treatment rooms are designed for couples so you can unwind together.
+Overlooking the lush gardens, two of the four treatment rooms are designed for couples so you can unwind together.
 The therapists’ healing hands will work away any knots or tension: rejuvenate with a Forever Young facial, energise with an essential-oil-boosted aromatherapy ritual or relax with a four-handed massage.

 Pack your sketchpads and draw inspiration from your suite’s feature wall or the hotel’s flower-filled tropical garden.